Salt Lake County is currently a High Transmission area. Click here to view what that means for you.

-Refer to our website (Transjordan.org) for up-to-date information.
+Refer to their website (Transjordan.org) for up-to-date information.

 Due to increased cases of COVID-19, the Fire Department is suspending annual business inspections until further notice.
 Businesses may still apply for business license renewal for which last year’s inspection report will be used.
 Inspections of new businesses and construction sites will continue to be completed by the Fire Inspector as usual.
 Businesses that require an inspection may call to make an appointment with Fire Inspector Russ Avery at 801-608-6300.

 The Fire Department will not be scheduling any Fire Station tours, nor will they be holding any CPR or First Aid courses until further notice.

 City Hall is open from 8 a.m. – 12 p.m.
 Monday -Friday, but will be available for services over the phone Monday-Thursday 8 a.m.- 6 p.m.
 Residents and customers are encouraged to wear masks and to use online services: